Basics of taxation

 - Citizenship

-- status of being a citizen of a country (by land, blood, naturalization, descent, etc.)
+- status of being a citizen of a country (by land, blood, naturalization, etc.)

 - stateless person: someone not considered a national by any state